 5.1 Are there procedures for individuals to report cartel conduct independently of their employer?
 If so, please specify.

-Yes, under the BPC individuals can apply for immunity.
+Yes, under the BPC, individuals can apply for immunity independently of their employer.
 Immunity can also be granted to individuals collaborating to a leniency application by their employer.
-The BCA has announced that it would apply the Belgian Leniency Notice by analogy to leniency applications by individuals.